CouchCMS/Documentation/src/contents/tags-reference/comments.md

 *   offset
 *   order

-Normally _comments_ tag will fetch all the available approved comments.<br/>
+Normally _comments_ tag will fetch all the available approved comments.
 It can be constrained into fetching comments from only certain pages by setting the _masterpage_, *page\_id* and *page\_name* parameters.

 ### masterpage